 If you’re hunting for a deal (and who isn’t these days?), there’s a good chance Cyber Monday is on your radar.
 Falling on the Monday after Thanksgiving, Cyber Monday is marked by online retailers offering discounts to entice shoppers.
-And it works: according to Statista, in 2020 online shopping spending on Cyber Monday in the US alone reached almost 10 billion dollars - a 24% increase from the previous year.
+And it works: according to Insider Intelligence, Cyber Monday 2022 “was the largest ecommerce sales day in history.
+Consumers spent $11.3 billion online - a 5.8% increase over last year”.
 It’s safe to say Cyber Monday sees a lot of people online buying a lot of things.

 If Cyber Monday is attractive for consumers, it’s also reasonable to assume it’s attractive for cyber-criminals.
 All those transactions!
 All that PII!
 All those phishing opportunities!

 As it is, the cybersecurity waters aren’t exactly calm.
 According to the Bitwarden 2023 Password Decisions Survey, 60% of IT decision makers reported their organization experienced a cyberattack within the past year.
-The Bitwarden 2022 World Password Day Survey also revealed that nearly a quarter (24%) of global consumer respondents were affected by a data breach in the past 18 months.
-Earlier this month, a hacking group with purported ties to Russia claimed credit for disrupting more than a dozen U.S. airports’ websites.
-And in September, Uber experienced a major breach by an alleged 18-year-old hacker.
+The Bitwarden 2023 World Password Day Survey also revealed that nearly a quarter (20%) of global consumer respondents were affected by a data breach in the past 18 months.

 If this is what it’s like on days that don’t involve a massive influx of online shoppers, what type of criminal activity might one find on Cyber Monday or more generally, during the holiday shopping season?
 While it’s a bit challenging to break out stats for just the holidays, the FBI - on a page devoted to “Holiday Scams,” which should be telling - notes the Internet Crime Complaint Center (IC3) “receives a large volume of complaints in the early months of each year, suggesting a correlation with the previous holiday season’s shopping scams.”
-In 2021, the Cybersecurity & Infrastructure Security Agency (CISA) also put out a “Ransomware Awareness” alert calling out holiday targeting.
+Both the FBI and the Cybersecurity and Infrastructure Security Agency (CISA) have also noted “an increase in highly impactful ransomware attacks occurring on holidays and weekends”.

 Bottom line?
 There are pretty compelling reasons to follow personal security best practices at all times, but especially around the holidays.
 Before launching into some tips for staying secure, here’s something else to consider: in an evaluation of the top 5 e-commerce sites in the US, Bitwarden found that website password security friendliness was a bit of a mixed bag.
 When it comes to security, it wouldn’t be wise to blindly trust that a website has done all of its due diligence.